racket/rhombus/shrubbery/0000-shrubbery.md

 ```

 Other lexemes are described by the grammar in the table below, where
-an asterisk in the left column indicates that the productions that
+an asterisk in the left column indicates the productions that
-corresponds to lexemes.
+correspond to lexemes.
 Only simple forms of numbers are supported
 directly (decimal integers, decimal floating point, and hexadecimal
 integers, in all cases allowing `_`s between digits), but a `#{`...`}`
 escape provides access to the full Racket S-expression number grammar.
-Boolean literals are Racket-style instead of reserving identifiers.
+Boolean literals are Racket-style, instead of reserving identifiers.
 Special floating-point values similarly use a `#` notation.

 Operators are formed from Unicode symbolic and punctuation characters